rockset/rockset-python-client/docs/APIKeysApi.md

 # rockset.APIKeysApi

-All URIs are relative to *https://api.rs2.usw2.rockset.com*
+All URIs are relative to *https://api.rs2.usw2.rockset.com* or the apiserver provided when initializing RocksetClient

 Method | HTTP request | Description
 ------------- | ------------- | -------------